PetrSidorov/Learning-hub/README.md

 The repository is a work in progress, and while it's not organized yet, you might find:

 - `/game-of-life` - My take on Conway's game of life
-- `/frontend-masters` - Frontend masters realted materials
+- `/frontend-masters` - Frontend masters related materials
 - `/quiz` - Javascript quiz materials!
 I should probably delete answers
 - `/patterns` - Exploring common software design patterns